SBCS-DataScienceHackathon-Spring2022/Participants-Repo/README.md

 ### Schedule

 Now that competition one is over, the schedule for the remainder of the hackathon is as follows:
-1. Regression (7 days long) : Started at 12 PM EDT on April 1st, now ending at 12 PM EDT on April 15th **(submissions still allowed until then)**.
+1. Regression (7 days long) : Started at 12 PM EDT on April 1st, now ending at 12 PM EDT on April 30th **(submissions still allowed until then)**.
-2. Simple Classification (7 days long) : Starts at approximately 12:05 PM EDT on April 8th and ends at 12 PM EDT on April 15th.
+2. Simple Classification (7 days long) : Started at approximately 12:05 PM EDT on April 8th, now ending at 12 PM EDT on April 30th.
-3. Sentiment Analysis (7 days long) : Starts at approximately 12:05 PM EDT on April 15th and ends at 12 PM EDT on April 22nd.
-4. Image Classification (8 days long) : Starts at approximately 12:05 PM EDT and ends at 12 PM EDT on April 30th.

 ## Background

 The second competition focuses on simple classification.
 Classification is a [supervised learning](https://en.wikipedia.org/wiki/Supervised_learning) practice which invloves using algorithms to classify data into discrete categories based on each data point's observed characteristics (read more [here](https://en.wikipedia.org/wiki/Statistical_classification)).
 Here, we're focusing on **simple** classification, a term which I am using to mean that the data you'll be using in this competition only contains basic data types, such as integer values, floating point values, characters, strings, Boolean, et cetera.
-In the next two projects, we'll be using more advanced applications: next week will involve the use of Natural Language Processing (NLP) to some degree, while the final week will involve classifying image data.

 ### Programming Languages